What? Why There? Why Care:

 Geography provides opportunities for investigation and enquiry, both in terms of the children’s immediate world and from an intercultural and international perspective.
 Encouraging children to aspire to achieve their own successes, Geography lessons begin with a focus on how the skills could be used in later life: fields of environmental, sociological, geological or geographical skills for example, as well as their relevance to other disciplines such as STEM.
-We also aim to inspire them by looking at the people behind the study of Geography, and aim to get an accessible. ‘real-life’ geographer to speak to the children as part of Aspirations Week.
+We also aim to inspire them by looking at the people behind the study of Geography.
+As reading is at the heart of our school, texts on key geographers are chosen to enhance learning.

 We want to give our pupils every opportunity to be successful and so we have developed

 our Geography curriculum, based on the National Curriculum, which has clearly sequenced

 content and stages of progression.
 At the heart of our curriculum is vocabulary

 development and intrinsic to that- reading.
 This is evident in Geography planning and

 The curriculum is organised into blocks lasting roughly half a term, although this is flexible.
 Blocks are clearly structured, with key skills and vocabulary identified.
 Lessons build on previous lessons and units build on previous units (see progression document).
 Our curriculum is designed so the children can build on their substansive knowledge in 4 key areas: locational and place knowledge, human and physical